pni-lab/connattractor/docs/01-paper.md

  where $\sigma$ regulates the amount of noise added and $\mathbf{\mu}$ is set to 0 by default.

-In this work we propose connectome-based Hopfield neural networks (CHNNs) as a model for large-scale brain dynamics.
-CHNNs are continuous-state Hopfield neural networks with each node representing a brain region and weights initialized with a group-level functional connectivity matrix.
+In this work we propose functional connectome-based Hopfield neural networks (FCHNs) as a model for large-scale brain dynamics.
+FCHNs are continuous-state Hopfield neural networks with each node representing a brain region and weights initialized with a group-level functional connectivity matrix.
 The weights are scaled to zero mean and unit standard deviation.

-In studies 1-3, we obtained the finite number of attractor states for all CHNNs by repeatedly (100000-times) initializing the CHNN with random activations and relaxing them until convergence.
+In studies 1-3, we obtained the finite number of attractor states for all FCHNs by repeatedly (100000-times) initializing the FCHN with random activations and relaxing them until convergence.

-### CHNN projection
+### FCHN projection

-We mapped out the CHNN state-space by initializing our CHNN model with a random input, and applying the stochastic update step for 100.000 iterations and storing all visited activity configurations.
+We mapped out the FCHN state-space by initializing our FCHN model with a random input, and applying the stochastic update step for 100.000 iterations and storing all visited activity configurations.
-We performed a principal component analysis (PCA) on the state samples, and proposed the the first two principal  component (PCs) as the coordinate system for the CHNN projection.
+We performed a principal component analysis (PCA) on the state samples, and proposed the the first two principal  component (PCs) as the coordinate system for the FCHN projection.
 Using a Multinomial Logistic Regression, we predicted to which attractor state each of the state samples converges to, using the first two PCs as features.
 The model's performance was evaluated with 10-fold cross-validation.
 We visualized the attractor states position in the projection as well as the decision boundaries between the attractor states, based on this regression model.
 We set $\beta = 0.04$, which results in 4 attractor states given the connectome of study 1.
-We  generated CHNN projections in study 1 with four different \sigma values (0.33, 0.35, 0.37, 0.39) and fixed $\sigma$ at 0.37 for all subsequent analyses.
-The value of $\sigma$ was selected based on visual inspection of the state space distribution and its similarity to real fMRI data in the CHNN projection (see [figure](#rest-validity)).
+We  generated FCHN projections in study 1 with four different \sigma values (0.33, 0.35, 0.37, 0.39) and fixed $\sigma$ at 0.37 for all subsequent analyses.
+The value of $\sigma$ was selected based on visual inspection of the state space distribution and its similarity to real fMRI data in the FCHN projection (see [figure](#rest-validity)).

 ### Replicability

 We obtained the four attractor states in study 1, as described above.
-We then constructed two other CHNNs, based on the study-mean functional connectome obtained in studies 2 and 3 and  obtained all attractor states of these models, with the same parameter settings ($\beta = 0.04$ and $\sigma = 0.37$) as in study 1.
+We then constructed two other FCHNs, based on the study-mean functional connectome obtained in studies 2 and 3 and  obtained all attractor states of these models, with the same parameter settings ($\beta = 0.04$ and $\sigma = 0.37$) as in study 1.
 In both replications studies we found four attractor states.
 The spatial similarity of attractor states across studies was evaluated by Pearson's correlation coefficient.

 ### Evaluation: resting state dynamics

-Analogously to the methodology of the CHNN projection, we performed PCA on the preprocessed fMRI time-frames from study 1 (based on the regional timeseries data).
+Analogously to the methodology of the FCHN projection, we performed PCA on the preprocessed fMRI time-frames from study 1 (based on the regional timeseries data).
-To compare the explanatory power of the first two PCs derived from CHNN-based simulated data and real fMRI data, we fit linear regression models which used the first two CHNN or real data-based PCs as regressors to reconstruct the real fMRI time-frames.
+To compare the explanatory power of the first two PCs derived from FCHN-based simulated data and real fMRI data, we fit linear regression models which used the first two FCHN or real data-based PCs as regressors to reconstruct the real fMRI time-frames.
 In-sample explained variances and the corresponding confidence intervals were calculated for both models with bootstrapping (100 samples).
-To evaluate the out-of-sample generalization of the PCAs (CHNN- and real data-based) from study 1, we calculated how much variance they can explain in study 2.
+To evaluate the out-of-sample generalization of the PCAs (FCHN- and real data-based) from study 1, we calculated how much variance they can explain in study 2.

-To calculate fractional time occupancies of the attractor states in real timeseries vs simulated data, we used each real and simulated timeframe as an input to the CHNN of study 1 and obtained the corresponding attractor state.
+To calculate fractional time occupancies of the attractor states in real timeseries vs simulated data, we used each real and simulated timeframe as an input to the FCHN of study 1 and obtained the corresponding attractor state.
 We performed a $\tilde{\chi}^2$ test on the resulting frequencies against the expected uniform frequencies.

 ### Evaluation: task-based dynamics

-We used study 4 to evaluate the ability of the CHNN approach to capture and predict task-induced alterations in large-scale brain dynamics.
+We used study 4 to evaluate the ability of the FCHN approach to capture and predict task-induced alterations in large-scale brain dynamics.

 First, runs 1, 3 and 7 from all participants, which investigated the passive experience and the down- and up-regulation of pain, respectively, was preprocessed with the same workflow used to preprocess studies 1-3.
 Regional timeseries data was grouped to "pain" and "rest" blocks, taking into account a 6-second delay to adjust for the hemodynamic response function.
-All activation timeframes were transformed to the CHNN projection plane obtained from study 1.
-Within-participant differences of the average location on the CHNN projection was calculated and visualized with radial plots, showing the participant-level trajectory on the projection plane from rest to pain, denoted with circles, as well as the group level trajectory (arrow).
+All activation timeframes were transformed to the FCHN projection plane obtained from study 1.
+Within-participant differences of the average location on the FCHN projection was calculated and visualized with radial plots, showing the participant-level trajectory on the projection plane from rest to pain, denoted with circles, as well as the group level trajectory (arrow).
 The significance of the position difference and energy difference of the participant-level mean activations in the projection plane was tested with a permutation test.
 We used the L2 norm of the two-dimensional position difference and the absolute energy difference, respectively, as test statistics.
 The permutation tests were run with 1000 permutations, randomly swapping the conditions.

 To further highlight the difference between the task and rest conditions, streamplots were generated that visualize the dynamic trajectory of group-level activations.

-First we calculated the direction in the projection plane between each successive TR during the rest conditions, resulting a vector on the CHNN projection plane for each TR transition.
+First we calculated the direction in the projection plane between each successive TR during the rest conditions, resulting a vector on the FCHN projection plane for each TR transition.
 Next, we obtained a two-dimensional binned means for both the x and y coordinates of these transition vectors (pooled across all participants), calculated over a total of 36 uniformly distributed bins.
 The same procedure was repeated for the pain condition and the difference in direction between the two conditions was visualized as streamplots (using matplotlib).
 We used the same approach the difference in characteristic state transition trajectories between the up- and downregulation conditions.

-The empirically estimated trajectory differences were contrasted to the trajectory differences predicted by the CHNN model from study 1.
+The empirically estimated trajectory differences were contrasted to the trajectory differences predicted by the FCHN model from study 1.
-To obtain CHNN-simulated state transitions in resting conditions, we used the stochastic relaxation procedure ({numref}`hopfield-update-matrix-stochastic`), with $\mathbf{\mu}$ set zero.
+To obtain FCHN-simulated state transitions in resting conditions, we used the stochastic relaxation procedure ({numref}`hopfield-update-matrix-stochastic`), with $\mathbf{\mu}$ set zero.

 To simulate the effect of pain-related activation on large-scale brain dynamics, we set $\mu_i$ during the stochastic relaxation procedure simulate pain-elicited activity in region i.
 The region-wise activations were obtained calculating the parcel-level mean activations from the meta-analytic pain activation map from {cite:p}`zunhammer2021meta`, which contained Hedges' g effect sizes from an individual participant-level meta-analysis of 20 pain studies, encompassing a total of n=603 participants.
 The whole activation map was scaled with five different values ranging from 0.001 to 0.1, spaced logarithmically, to investigate various signal-to-noise scenarios.